Euglenozoa

 Euglenozoa are a large group of flagellate Discoba.
 They include a variety of common free-living species, as well as a few important parasites, some of which infect humans.
-Euglenozoa are represented by three major clades, i.e., Kinetoplastea, Diplonema (excavate) and Symbiontida.
+Euglenozoa are represented by four major groups, i.e., Kinetoplastea, Diplonemea, Euglenida, and Symbiontida.
 Euglenozoa are unicellular, mostly around 15–40 μm in size, although some euglenids get up to 500 μm long.

 Structure

 Most euglenozoa have two flagella, which are inserted parallel to one another in an apical or subapical pocket.
 In some these are associated with a cytostome or mouth, used to ingest bacteria or other small organisms.
 This is supported by one of three sets of microtubules that arise from the flagellar bases; the other two support the dorsal and ventral surfaces of the cell.